 With thousands of tiles to choose from, you can find a tile to suit your style and some popular options include stone-look tiles, such as travertine or marble, rusted metal-look tiles and even new large panel tiles.

 I love the restrained use of a soft grey tile on the exterior of the Rawson display home.
 It adds texture and interest in a way that standard render cannot.
 Talk about understated luxe!

 10. Timber panels

-Finally, a great option for adding warmth and softening the hard materials often used to clad homes is timber or timber-look panels.
+Finally, a great external building material for adding warmth and softening the hard finishes often used to clad homes is timber or timber-look panels.

 Many people are deterred by the maintenance of timber.
 There’s no denying natural timber needs regular care, but aren’t the results worth it?!And there are a number of timber-look products on the market now that require little maintenance.